MoceanAPI/mocean-sdk-nodecli/README.md

-MoceanAPI Client Library for Node CLI
+Mocean CLI
 ============================

-This is the Node CLI client library for use Mocean's API.
+This is the powerful CLI program for use with Mocean's API.
 To use this, you'll need a Mocean account.
 Sign up [for free at moceanapi.com][signup].

  * [Installation](#installation)